-Swallowing comes naturally to most people, but if you are experiencing dysphagia, or difficulty swallowing, it can not only be frustrating, but lead to further medical problems as well.
+Swallowing comes naturally to most people, but if you are experiencing dysphagia (difficulty swallowing) it can not only be frustrating, but lead to further medical problems as well.

 Dysphagia can result from medical conditions such as stroke, head injury, Parkinson's disease, multiple sclerosis or other neurological impairments that directly affect your body’s swallowing mechanisms.